pitosalas/cleancont/output/2023-06-14-community-by-the-numbers-part-one-group-thresholds.md

 ---
 title: "Community by the Numbers Part One: Group Thresholds"
-subtitle: "[ Community by the Numbers, Part One: Group Thresholds](http://www.lifewithalacrity.com/2008/09/grou..."
+subtitle: "Community by the Numbers, Part One: Group Thresholds"
 category: "1"
 tags: ["2491", "2490", "1975"]
 date: "2023-06-14"